orange foot corner

 broad foot.
-The cerata are stained with brown and have narrow yellow
+The cerata are stained with brown and have moderately

 medial bands.
-The head has darker brown bands and a patch of yellow
+The head has darker brown bands and there's a patch of

 Taxonomic notes: It was first